 Teachers could be freed from thinking that every lesson had to be perfect.
 They could develop as professionals and that learning to be a better teacher tomorrow than today was the goal.
 It provided meaning and purpose in what was being carried out.
 The pedagogical approach rewarded the effort, not simply the end product.
 In other words a move towards a growth mindset rather than fixed enabled all to experience better wellbeing.

 Appraisals can then be linked to professional development giving more purpose and meaning to what the teachers are doing.
 Effectively this develops a coaching approach to leadership.
-The behaviour code can also be linked to this both within and out of the classroom setting.
+The behaviour code can also be linked to this both within and out of the classroom management setting.
 It begins to underpin everything.

-Extending the vocabulary used when discussing emotions is also a good way to move forward.
+Extending the vocabulary used when discussing emotions is also a good way to progress.
 From when a child comes into school this can start to happen.
 A move away from using the words happy and sad is a good step forward.
 It is worth digging deeper to find out what the emotion truly is.
 You can explicitly teach young children this and if I can be bold, ourselves too.
 The link below shows a four year old able to discuss his emotions quite clearly.

 Can we all do this?
 Can the children in our schools do this?
 For example are you happy or are you content or thankful or excited, relieved, elated, confident or overjoyed or simply cheerful or glad?